-Bottom Line: Diets that contain many fruits and vegetables rich in carotenoids like lycopene can help prevent some types of cancers and heart problems.
-However, not enough research has been done to say whether lycopene supplements have the same effect.
+Diets that contain fruits and vegetables rich in carotenoids like lycopene can help prevent some types of cancers and heart problems.
+However, benefits of lycopene supplements are unclear.

 - To prevent and treat cancer

 Lycopene is an antioxidant.
-One clinical trial suggested that preventative use of lycopene supplements reduces the spread of localized prostate cancer, but there is no other proof from clinical trials that lycopene can treat cancer.
+One clinical trial suggests that preventative use of lycopene supplements may reduce the spread of localized prostate cancer, but there is no other proof from clinical trials that lycopene can treat cancer.
 Diets rich in carotenoids like lycopene are generally associated with a decreased risk of certain types of cancers.

 - To treat asthma

 One clinical trial showed that daily lycopene supplementation protected against exercise-induced asthma, but no additional studies have been performed to confirm this.

 - To treat heart disease